-July in Egypt is unpleasantly hot; my holiday buddy almost past out trying to walk around the complex that is Karnak Temple and I wasn’t far behind.
-In that heat, you should be out for a few hours in the morning or the afternoon in order to see the sites of the ancient world and then the rest of the time you need to be somewhere cool.
+July in Egypt is unpleasantly hot – my holiday buddy almost passed out trying to walk around Karnak Temple complex and I wasn’t far behind.
+In that heat, you can only really be out for a few hours in the morning or the afternoon in order to see the sites of the ancient world and then the rest of the time you need to be somewhere cool.
 Thankfully, the Sheraton provided that.

-I had expected crowds of holidaymakers but it was actually much quieter than I had anticipated.
+I had expected the hotel to be full of holidaymakers but it was actually much quieter than I had anticipated.
 It therefore felt like we almost had the run of the place.
 We never had to worry about reserving a sun-lounger, in fact all the guests seemed to have their own regular beds.
 As we got into a routine, the place started to feel more homely.
 We also received excellent service from the friendly staff, who brought us food and cocktails by the poolside, served us drinks even when we got in after a long day and the bar was closing, taught us Arabic words each morning and made us Egyptian tea for breakfast.
-My only complaint was that wifi came at an extra charge- and not a cheap one at that- but on the other hand, we did get a free 45 minutes per room in the lobby every day and it was actually quite nice to be forced away from my phone and the outside world.
+My only slight complaint was that wifi came at an extra charge- and not a cheap one at that- but on the other hand, we did get a free 45 minutes per room in the lobby every day and it was actually really nice to be forced away from my phone and the outside world.